nanomq/nanomq/docs/en_US/config-description/webhook.md

 # WebHook

 WebHook in NanoMQ allows the broker to send HTTP requests to specified endpoints when certain events occur.
 These events include client connections, message publications, session terminations, and more.
-This feature lets you integrate NanoMQ with other services and build complex event-driven architectures.
+This feature let you integrate NanoMQ with other services and build complex event-driven architectures.

 ## **Example Configuration**